 The colors of Hoi An always attract domestic and international tourists.
 (Photo: Contributor/Vietnam+)

-Varun Grover said the 10 domestic destinations most searched by Vietnamese tourists, based on accommodation searches (check-in dates from April 4-7), are Da Nang, Da Lat, Nha Trang, Ho Chi Minh City, Vung Tau, Hanoi, Hue, Phu Quoc, Hoi An, Mui Ne.
+Varun Grover said the 10 domestic destinations most searched by Vietnamese tourists, based on accommodation searches (check-in dates from April 4-7), are Da Nang, Da Lat, Nha Trang, Ho Chi Minh City, Vung Tau, Hanoi, Hue, Phu Quoc, Hoi An, and Mui Ne.

 Besides, Hanoi, Ho Chi Minh City, Da Lat and Hue are also on the list of favorite destinations for tourists looking for relaxing spaces and cultural experiences during their vacation.